theberzer/app-cookie-consent/README.md

 To keep things simple, you don't have to configure a lot.
 You'll be presented with four text fields:

+- **Design** - Choose the theme of the cookie line - or implement your own
 - **Introduction** - A text saying that you're using cookies.
 - **Accept button text** - The text on the "okay I got it" button
 - **Read more button text** - The text on the "please tell me more" button